terraform-ibm-modules/terraform-ibm-mq-operator/README.md

 <!-- Add a description of module(s) in this repo -->
 The module installs an IBM MQ operator on the existing cluster.

+For more information about the IBM MQ operator refer to the official documentation available [here](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=integration-using-mq-operator)

-For more information about the IBM MQ operator refer to the official documentation available [here](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=mq-about)
+For more information about the IBM MQ refer to the official documentation available [here](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=mq-about)

 <!-- Below content is automatically populated via pre-commit hook -->